 What is Amazon Aurora?

-Pulling Data Out of Amazon Aurora
+Getting data out of Amazon Aurora

-If you’re just looking to export data in bulk, however, there may be an easier way.
+If you’re looking to export data in bulk, there may be an easier way.
 A handy command-line tool called mysqldump allows you to export entire tables and databases in a format you specify (i.e. delimited text, CSV, or SQL queries that would restore the database if run).

-Preparing Amazon Aurora Data for Redshift
+Preparing Amazon Aurora data

 Here’s the tricky part: for every table in your Amazon Aurora database, you need a matching table in Redshift to receive the data.
 Thankfully, Redshift’s syntax is based on the syntax of Postgres, another relational database built on the SQL standard.
 If you run MySQL command like SHOW CREATE TABLE, you will receive syntax that will serve as a good starting point for creating a Redshift table that can receive the data.